MuhammadBor/Python-IPsecTunnel/README.md

 ![test1](./screenshots/test2.jpg)

 # How to run?
 1. Runing the script is simple, you must have root privelages.
-Run the `main.py` file to begin the Tunnel.
+Run the `scapy_interface_test` file to begin the Tunnel.
-2. ``sudo python3 main.py ens38 -dst 192.168.1.100 -key 256 -tun asa0``.
+2. ``sudo python3 scapy_interface_test enp0s3 -dst 192.168.100.6 -key 256 -tun asa0``.

 ![usage](./screenshots/usage.jpg)